 The Heidelberg University Safety and Security Department provides safety escorts 24/7 all year round for students, faculty, staff, and guests on campus.
 A member of the Security staff will walk or drive you to and from your destinations on campus.
 All Security staff members carry a cell phone, which can be used in case of an emergency.
 Students with disabilities or temporary disabilities that may include, but are not limited to, injured limbs, surgeries, and short-term illnesses, may also request escort accommodations.
-Accommodations should be arranged through Stoner Health Center.
+Accommodations should be arranged through Stoner Health Center and the Student Accessibility Services Office.
 Stoner Health Center will notify Security of the necessary accommodations.